shiruken/hackintosh/README.md

       * Remove the `com.apple.driver.usb.AppleUSBXHCI` kext patch
 6. Delete the `USBInjectAll.kext` from `EFI/CLOVER/kexts/Other/` on the EFI partition of `Macintosh SSD`
 7. You should now have fully custom-mapped USB ports on your system!
 Use the USBMap script after a reboot to verify the correct ports are enabled.

-### Enable the Graphics Card

-1. Modify the Clover configuration on the EFI partition of `Macintosh SSD`
-    * Boot
-      * Remove the `-wegnoegpu` boot argument
-      * Add the `agdpmod=pikera` boot argument
-    * Devices
-      * Clear value of `IntelGFX` field
-    * Graphics
-      * Uncheck `Inject Intel`
-2. Reboot the computer and modify the BIOS Settings
-    * Peripherals
-      * Initial Display Output → **PCIe Slot 1**
-    * Chipset
-      * Internal Graphics → **Disabled**
-3. Save the changes and reboot the computer
-4. Disconnect the HDMI cable from the motherboard and connect a DisplayPort cable to the graphics card
-5. You should now be using the natively-supported discrete graphics card (as of macOS 10.15.1)

-_Note: You should also make these changes to your USB drive Clover configuration so that it can properly boot your system if the `Macintosh SSD` EFI partition gets messed up.
-If you don't update the configuration, you'll have to swap back to using the integrated graphics instead of the discrete graphics card._

 ### Enable TRIM for Solid State Drives